dartoos-dev/json_cache/README.md

 **JsonCache** is an object-oriented package for local caching of user data in json.
-It can also be considered as a layer on top of Flutter's local storage packages that aims to unify them as a stable and elegant caching interface — _[JsonCache](https://pub.dev/documentation/json_cache/latest/json_cache/JsonCache-class.html)_.
+It can also be considered as a layer on top of Flutter's local storage packages that aims to unify them with a stable and elegant interface — _[JsonCache](https://pub.dev/documentation/json_cache/latest/json_cache/JsonCache-class.html)_.

 **Why Json?**